Actindo-AG/Documentation/Channels/UserInterface/05f_ScheduledExports.md

 - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all orders in the list are selected.

+[comment]: <> (Wenn keine Fehlermeldung in Error message Spalte angezeigt und Pending Status, kein Button in editing toolbar angezeigt, wenn nur ein checkbox ausgewählt.
+Bei zwei, button Retry import.
+Ist es so gewollt oder ein Bug?
+In der Doku beschreiben?)

 - [SHOW LOG]
   Click this button to display the details of the log message.
 This button is only displayed if a single checkbox in the list of scheduled exports is selected.
-The *Detail of log message "Log message title"* view is displayed, see [Detail of log message "Log message title"](#detail-of-log-message-log-message-name).
+The *Detail of log message "Log message title"* view is displayed, see [Detail of log message "Log message title"](#detail-of-log-message-log-message-title).

 - [RETRY EXPORT]
   Click this button to retry the selected scheduled export(s).
-This button is only displayed if the checkbox of at least one failed export is selected.
+This button is only displayed if the checkbox of at least one scheduled export is selected.

 [comment]: <> (prüfen, ob irgendein pop-up window angezeigt wird.)